 In the oilfield, There are three significant types of shale shakers.

 Singe Deck Shaker

-The construction of the differential single-deck shaker is shown Figure 3.
-The screens are said to be in “parallel” and the angle of the screen slope varies.
+Figure 3 shows the construction of the differential single-deck shaker.
+The screens are said to be in “parallel,” and the angle of the screen slope varies.